-During the Year 9 options process (next year), we guide students onto pathways, based on whether we feel this suite of qualifications is most appropriate for them.
-All students will study English language and literature, Maths, Science and a humanity, but we offer pathways which guide pupils in making a choice about languages.
+During the options process, students are guided onto pathways (Core or Core Plus), based on whether we feel this suite of qualifications is most appropriate for them.
+All students will study English language and literature, Maths, Science and a humanity at GCSE, but we offer pathways which guide pupils in making a choice about languages at the end of Year 9.
+Further detail on this can be found on the next page.